napari/napari/docs/MISSION_AND_VALUES.md

 - being **easy to use and install**.
 We are careful in taking on new dependencies, sometimes making them optional, and will support a fully packaged installation that works cross-platform.

-- being **well documented** with **comprehensive tutorials and examples**.
+- being **well-documented** with **comprehensive tutorials and examples**.
 All functions in our API have thorough docstrings clarifying expected inputs and outputs, and we maintain a separate [tutorials and example website](http://napari.org) to explain different use cases and working modes.

 - providing **GUI access** to all critical functionality so napari can be used by people with no coding experience.